 PROFESSOR JUSTIN BEILBY

-Justin has demonstrated experience and skills in research, both clinical and policy related, workforce planning, financial and people management, philanthropic funding, leading major capital programs, leading change programs and governance.
-Justin is a qualified practising General Practitioner, board member and leader in primary care/general practice reform in Australia over the past 20 years, combined with an extensive senior management career.
+Professor Justin Beilby was appointed Vice-Chancellor of Torrens University in January 2015 following a distinguished career in research, both clinical and policy related, workforce planning, financial and people management, philanthropic funding, leading major capital programs, and leading change programs and governance.
+A qualified and practicing General Practitioner, Professor Beilby has also been a board member and leader in primary care and general practice reform in Australia over the past 20 years.

-Hugo Contente formally joined Torrens in February 2018.
-Hugo brings a great deal of practical experience having led Student Services and Human Resources for Laureate in Spain and Portugal, along with a great sense of humour, a naturally collaborative approach, a deep commitment to our mission, and an appreciation of balancing business needs with student outcomes.
+Hugo Contente formally joined Torrens University in February 2018, and brings a great deal of experience having previously led Student Services and Human Resources teams across Europe.
+Along with a great sense of humour, Hugo brings a naturally collaborative approach, a deep commitment to our mission, and an appreciation of balancing business needs with student outcomes.

 VICE PRESIDENT COMMUNICATIONS & PUBLIC AFFAIRS